julesjs/jules/README.md

 * **pattern** or **regex** [e] {string:regex} - Validates a string instance against a Regular Expression built from a provided string writen in compilance to JavaScript's ECMA-262 standard.
 You can form the string in two ways `"ab+c"` or `"/ab+c/gi"`.
 Regex is just a self explanatory rename.

 * **format** [d04] {string:available-format-names} - Values of this keyword are predifined names of common regular expressions.
-Currently you can use one of the available at the time: `uri, regex, time, email`.
+Currently you can use one of the available at the time: `uri, regex, time, email, json`.
 More expressions are soon to come, nevertheless you can extend the set yourself.
 For ways how to do it, see **Extending example** chapter.

 * **minLength** {+integer=0} - Minimum number of characters.
 Must be a positive integer.
 Default value is 0.